The Way Home

 ONE HAND CLAPPING

 Although we are in the same spiritual boat, we have never actually met Elsa Joy Bailey.
 In fact, except for a few biographical details which she provided us, we know very little outer about her.
-But, like the many others who have visited Elsa’s wonderful web site, or come across her work elsewhere on the internet (she seems to be everywhere!), we know this: Elsa Joy Bailey is so full of enthusiasm for the spiritual process that it spills over into everything she writes, making it so deeply alive, that if you listen very carefully when you read it, you can actually hear it breathing.
+But, like the many others who visited Elsa’s wondrous website or come across her work elsewhere on the internet (she seems to be everywhere!), we know this: Elsa Joy Bailey is so full of enthusiasm for the spiritual process that it spills over into everything she writes, making it so deeply alive, that if you listen very carefully when you read it, you can actually hear it breathing.
 And if you let it into your heart, it will transform you.
 There is no greater gift a writer can offer.

 Elsa tells us she began reading spiritual literature of all kinds about thirty years ago.
 At first, she was just a dabbler.
 But then, fifteen years ago, she received an inner call to attention, which she heeded.
 In her words, “one of those divine bolts from out of nowhere struck me, and I lived through it, and here I am.”